Gzus24/classs8/README.md

 # classs8
-recreate two webpages
+recreate four webpages

-For this work we are tasked to recreate two webpages from two webpages already created. one webpage has to be responsive and converts to mobile version using @media
+For this work we are tasked to recreate four webpages from four webpages already created. one webpage has to be responsive that converts to mobile version using @media